 Harvard University is an extremely difficult institution to get into.
 It has only 8 percent of the international student population.
 The average tuition cost at Harvard University is $50,000.

-Harvard University spends $150,000 on student scholarships and financial aid every year for full-time freshmen and full-time undergraduates.
+Harvard University spends $150,000 on student scholarships and financial aid annually for full-time freshmen and full-time undergraduates.